icwu97/AB-Testing-for-new-function/README.md

 ```
 Ttest_indResult(statistic=-5.6512085520876845, pvalue=1.5980360297263646e-08)

-Since the p-value is less than or equal to 0.05, we reject the null hypothesis.
+Since the p-value is less than 0.05, we reject the null hypothesis (H0).
 This means that the average number of app usage per person in the experimental group is significantly higher than that in the control group.

 # Hypothesis testing for retention metrics